Graduate Calendar Archives: 2007 / 2008

 Doctoral students are required to obtain a grade of B- or better in each course counted toward the fulfillment of the requirements of the degree.

 Guidelines for Completion of the Doctor of Philosophy

 Full-time Ph.D. students are expected to complete their requirements within six calendar years.
 Students who undertake the program by a combination of full-time and part-time study must complete their degree requirements within an elapsed period of eight calendar years, as set out in the General Regulations section of this Calendar.

 Not all of the following courses are offered in a given year.
-For an up-to-date statement of course offerings for 2003-2004 and to determine the term of offering, consult the Registration Instructions and Class Schedule booklet, published in the summer and also available online at www.carleton.ca/cu/programs/sched_dates/
+For an up-to-date statement of course offerings and to determine the term of offering, consult class schedule at: central.carleton.ca

 Master's Level Courses

 Students may take the equivalent of 1.0 credit at the Master's level.

 Students may take the equivalent of 0.5 credit in a related program.
 Students should contact the supervisor of graduate studies for approval.